POETSII/tinsel/doc/custom/README.md

   logic isIdleToken;
   // Payload
   logic [`TinselBitsPerMsg-1:0] payload;
-} Flit;
+} Msg;

 ## Address format

-Here is the address format for the `dest` field in a flit.
+Here is the address format for the `dest` field in a message.
 Note the `acc` field, which determines whether a packet is destined for a custom accelerator or a mailbox.